Most marketers will tell you how Video Marketing is the hottest topic right now and how you should jump on the wagon before it’s too late.

 To end the list of video marketing stats, here are a handful of interesting and compelling quotes from leaders in the marketing field.

 “Video can seem like just another challenge to overcome, but I see a major increase in my business and brand awareness, all from the power of video.” – Lewis Howes

 “The beauty is that as companies get better and better with video, they’re also making sales in the process.
 This is what smart business and marketing is all about.” – Marcus Sheridan.

 “Stop thinking of ‘Video Marketing’ as this separate entity that is optional for your business.
 A video is an effective form of communication that needs to be integrated into each and every aspect of your existing marketing efforts.” – James Wedmore.

 So that’s been an extensive list of video content marketing stats that has hopefully convinced you to create more videos in 2021.
 If you’ve learned something new, then this article has done its job.

-If you want to create videos and you have all the right ideas but not enough experience or equipment, you can always find reputable services that can help you out.
+If you want to create videos and you have all the right ideas but not enough experience or equipment, you can always find reputable services through us here at Video Outcomes that can help you out.

 - Top 10 Videographers in Melbourne For Any Occasion in 2022

 - Top 10 Melbourne Video Production Companies in 2022

 - How To Choose The Right Video Production Company in Melbourne